 Australian Market Advances

-In the currency market, the Australian dollar is higher against the U.S. dollar on Tuesday.
-The local currency was quoted at $0.6866, up from $0.6859 on Monday.
+In the currency market, the Australian dollar is higher against the U.S. dollar on Wednesday.
+The local unit was quoted at $0.6995, compared to $0.6954 on Tuesday.

-The major European markets also moved to the upside on Monday.
-While the German DAX Index advanced by 0.9 percent, the French CAC 40 Index and the U.K.'s FTSE 100 Index both edged up by 0.2 percent.
+The major European markets also moved mostly lower on Tuesday, although the U.K.'s FTSE 100 Index bucked the downtrend and inched up by 0.1 percent.
+The German DAX Index slumped by 0.8 percent, while the French CAC 40 Index tumbled by 1 percent.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.